How Much Does It Cost to Repair an Asphalt Shingle Roof in 2025?

 Flashing is a thin metal strip that prevents water from leaking between the joints of a roof.
 A damaged flashing increases the risk of leaks, which can damage not just your roof but other parts of your home.

 A leak, for example, can lead to moisture buildup that eventually seeps into your home’s wooden framework, causing it to weaken or rot.
-A leak that drips into your flooring could cause costly damage to carpet floors.
-Be sure to fix flashing damage as soon as you notice it.
+A leak that drips into your flooring could cause costly damage to your carpet.
+Schedule flashing repairs as soon as you notice the issue.

 Labor